Question: How Do I Help My Child Who Is Reading Below Grade Level?

 Stop Putting Them in a Box

-Children are created as unique individuals.
+Children are unique individuals.
 Let’s stop trying to categorize by putting them in a “grade-level” box.

 Yes, testing is a way to determine if perhaps a child needs help.
 It’s not hurting my friend’s son to read a book every day.
 There’s nothing wrong with helping a child through intervention.
 Early intervention is helpful and good, but labeling isn’t always right.